ajcr/ajcr.github.io/_posts/2015-9-5-stack-overflow-upvotes.md

 ---
 layout: post
 title: Want more upvotes on Stack Overflow?
-Try playing the long game
+Try playing the slow game
 ---

 Stack Overflow, the hugely-popular programming Q&A website, has often been called an online game.
-To play, you ask interesting questions or provide good answers to other people's questions.
-Other users will upvote your post (if you're correct and/or wrote something good), netting you wonderful green reputation points.
-You are competing with other users for those upvotes, pitting your knowledge, quick-thinking and writing skill against theirs.
-Some people are *very* good at the this game and have earned hundreds of thousands of points.
+To play, you post correct answers or ask interesting questions.
+Correct and interesting content is upvoted by other users, netting you precious green reputation points.

 The two most common strategies to get a lot of upvotes on Stack Overflow are to:

 - answer as many new questions as you can, as quickly as you can.
-- write interesting, well-written posts that people will read and upvote for years to come.
+- choose your target carefully and write interesting, well-written posts that people will read and upvote for years to come.

 There's not much to say about the first approach.
-You wait for someone to ask a question about your favourite programming language and then you answer as quickly as possible.
+You wait for someone to ask a question about your favourite programming language and then you answer.
+You have to be very quick, as there are usually a lot of people waiting to answer.

 The second approach is more interesting.
 Not only do you improve the quality and longevity of the site when you post well-written content, but you have more opportunities to maximise the chances that as many people as possible will upvote you.
-This post looks at some of these strategies and how successfully they can earn you reputation.
+This post looks at some of these strategies and how playing the slow game can earn you reputation.

 ### Answer old questions that get lots of views